 TY - CONF

-Dimitrios Sakkos, Hubert P. H. Shum and Edmond S. L. Ho, "Illumination-based Data Augmentation for Robust Background Subtraction," in SKIMA '19: Proceedings of the 2018 International Conference on Software Knowledge Information Management and Applications, Island of Ukulhas, Maldives, IEEE, Aug 2019.
+Dimitrios Sakkos, Hubert P. H. Shum and Edmond S. L. Ho, "Illumination-based Data Augmentation for Robust Background Subtraction," in SKIMA '19: Proceedings of the 2018 International Conference on Software Knowledge Information Management and Applications, pp. 1-8, Island of Ukulhas, Maldives, IEEE, Aug 2019.